Hyper-Ahern/CV_Code_Java/Hashmap Human Network/ReadMe.txt

 2 Carol
 done

-The output will be the group of acquaintances within the specifed degree:
+The output will be the group of social acquaintances within the specifed degree:

 Carol is within 2 degrees of separation from:
 Bob